 8:30 |

-Introduction and Welcome to IACUC Training Gregory R. Reinhard, DVM, MBA, DACLAM |
+Welcome to the University of Pittsburgh Bill Yates, PhD Introduction to IACUC Training Gregory R. Reinhard, DVM, MBA, DACLAM, CPIA |

 8:45 |